-This article will teach you exactly how to stay lucid in dreams - transforming a few brief seconds of lucidity to many long, memorable lucid experiences.
-I have included a number of dream stabilizing techniques below, based on Dr Stephen LaBerge's lucid dreaming experiments and my own personal experiences.
+Today we'll examine how to stay lucid in dreams - transforming a few brief seconds of lucidity to many long, memorable experiences.

-My first lucid dreams were very short - we're talking seconds.
-I would realize I was dreaming and run around telling everyone about it.
-This is a common pattern for newbie lucid dreamers.
-You absolutely have to keep a cool head, or you'll just wake up.
+My first lucid dreams were very short.
+We're talking seconds.
+I would realize I was dreaming and then get excited and run around telling everyone about it.
+This is a common mistake among newbie lucid dreamers.
+The fact is you have to keep a cool head, or you'll most likely wake up.

-4. Demand "clarity now" - Say it out loud and your dream scene will instantly snap into focus, as per your conscious instruction.
+Shout it out loud and mean it!
+Your dream scene will instantly snap into focus, as per your willful instruction.

-5. Do some mathematics - Do a simple arithmetic sum in your head, such as 4 + 4, which engages the logical part of your brain.
+Do a simple arithmetic sum in your head, such as 4 + 4, to engage the conscious brain within the dreamstate.

 My lucid dreams can last up to one hour, sometimes as part of an even longer dream scenario.
 During one episode I have been able to escape from a nightmare, fly into space and back, time travel to an ancient civilization, explore a mansion, pass through the walls, fly over mountains and valleys, play the piano, and eat delicious food.
 I was fully conscious the whole time, guiding the dream and letting the dream guide me.

-It's really important that you learn these techniques to prolong lucid dreams.
-Next time you realize you are dreaming, it should be a habit to do two reality checks, then perform as many of these exercises as you can remember.
+So it's crucial to your lucid dream life that you learn some techniques to prolong your lucid dreams.
+Next time you realize you're dreaming, perform as many of these methods as you can remember.
 It only takes a few seconds and dramatically improves the outcome of your lucid dream.

 I fell backwards and woke up in bed - what happened?